 tasks.

-We now have a system for scheduling a rendering task every 16ms.
-But what if rendering takes longer than 16ms to finish?
+We now have a system for scheduling a rendering task every 33 ms. But what if rendering takes longer than 33 ms to finish?
 Before we answer this question, let’s instrument the browser and measure how much time is really being spent rendering.
 It’s important to always measure before optimizing, because the result is often surprising.

 class MeasureTime: